JaedanC/Network-Toolkit/README.md

 ## Extra notes

-- Some GUI apps require you to position the windows for the first time.
+- GUI apps require you to position the windows for the first time.
 - For the Meraki-App you can supply a `meraki_api_key.txt` which will make running the app easier.
+- For the Catalyst-Switch-App you can supply a `password.txt` which will make running the app easier.